ajitagupta/howtoacethebehavioralinterview/README.md

 # How to Ace the Behavioral Interview

 Interviews are tough.
 Sometimes they even seem unsurmountable and hard to prepare for.
 But we all have to go through them.
 So here we are!
 This post contains a collection of general questions that are likely to come up during interviews.
 With the right approach, balance and a dash of calmness you can use the interview process in your advantage, shine and show what you are capable of.
 This post is divided into three major sections: I) You, II) The company and the work, III) Questions.
-Technical questions typically also asked but we do not address them here.
+Technical questions are typically also asked but we do not address them here.

 ## I) You
 ### 1. Background